Halfwalker/ZFS-root/README.md

 ```
 # Where to dump the resuling files
 # NOTE: If running under docker this location must be bind-mounted in the docker run cmd below
-#       The location is relative to the container environment
+#       The location is relative to INSIDE the container environment, so bind-mount like
+#           -v /home/myuser/qemu:/home/myuser/qemu
 output_prefix       = "/home/myuser/qemu/"

 # false -> we can see the VM console gui